-This type of question focuses on your ability to read and interpret graphs, scatterplots and tables.
+This type of question focuses on your ability to read and interpret graphs, scatterplots, and tables.

 The question to the right is taken from a practice test on ACT’s free student test prep website.
-By interpreting the information in the table, the student should be able to extrapolate that the correct answer is D, 130 degrees Celsius.
-This can be easy explained–since the granite has a thermal conductivity of 2.8 at 121 degrees Celsius, and the shale has a thermal conductivity of 1.57 at 146 degrees Celsius, the welded tuff falls between the two with a thermal conductivity of 1.8, which means that the temperature would also fall between the two.
-D, is the only option that fits the criteria.
+By interpreting the information in the table, the student should then be able to extrapolate that the correct answer is D, 130 degrees Celsius.
+This can be easily explained–since the granite has a thermal conductivity of 2.8 at 121 degrees Celsius, and the shale has a thermal conductivity of 1.57 at 146 degrees Celsius, the welded tuff falls between the two with a thermal conductivity of 1.8, which means that the temperature would also fall between the two.
+Thus, D, is the only option that fits the criteria.

 Research Summaries (45-55% of the exam)